-The tests were compiled and linked on the host computer system, as appropriate.
-The executable images were transferred to the target computer system by the Ethernet, and run.
+The tests were compiled, linked and executed on the host computer system.
 The results were captured on the host computer system.

 Testing was performed using command scripts provided by the customer and reviewed by the validation team.
 See Appendix B for a complete listing of the processing options for this implementation.
 It also indicates the default options.
 No explicit options were used for testing this implementation.